gnowenegue/directed-graph-bfs-dijkstra-exercise/README.md

 - Node’s name is a single alphabet.
 - Node’s name is case sensitive.
 - Distance is a positive single-digit integer.
-- When calculating number of trips from 1 node to the other, exclude the first hit when starting Node’s name is same as ending Node’s name.
+- When calculating number of trips from 1 node to the other, if starting Node’s name is the same as ending Node’s name, only trips that has a stop other than itself is included.
 - When calculating distance of shortest route, if starting Node’s name is the same as ending Node’s name, the value must be bigger than 0.
-- When calculating number of trips within distance limit, exclude the first hit when starting Node’s name is same as ending Node’s name.
+- When calculating number of trips within distance limit, if starting Node’s name is the same as ending Node’s name, only trips that has a stop other than itself is included.
 - When calculating number of trips within distance limit, exclude the trips with distance equals the limit itself.
 - Map file structure:
 ```json